-Karen also recommends a breakfast with at least 100 grams of carbohydrates before any long run—like porridge with honey and six to eight almonds to get some healthy fats in there too.
-Then allow at least two hours to digest before you start running—something I never do.
-I'm guilty of leaving an hour, so I will definitely wait longer for this weekend's 11.75-mile run.
-Pray for me.
+Karen also recommends a breakfast with at least 100 grams of carbohydrates before any long run—like oatmeal with honey and six to eight almonds to get some healthy fats in there too.
+Then allow at least two hours to digest before you start running.

-If there's one thing I've learned over the past year, it's that strength training is as important as the running itself.
-Last year I started my marathon training focusing just on running and left time for little else, which resulted in me injuring myself and having to postpone my place.
-At the time, I was gutted, but now I'm glad I've taken a year to educate myself in other ways of training to help build my strength to carry me around the 26.2 miles.
+If there's one thing I learned during my training, it's that strength training is as important as the running itself.
+When I first started my marathon training, I just focused on running and left time for little else, which resulted in me injuring myself and having to postpone my place.
+At the time, I was gutted, but now I'm glad I've taken the time to educate myself in other ways of training to help build my strength to carry me around the 26.2 miles.